ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

       ```
       {:pre}
    * `TF_VAR_resource_group_name` is a resource group where resources will be created.
 See [Creating and managing resource groups](https://{DomainName}/docs/resources?topic=resources-rgs).
+   * `TF_VAR_generation` specifies which generation of compute you want to use.
+It defaults to 2.
-1. Load the variables into the environment:
+6. Load the variables into the environment:
    ```sh
    source export
    ```